 We haven’t had any major problems with Bitmoji since the developer issued its latest bug fix update.
 The latest comes with several fixes for lingering iOS 10 problems.

-With an iOS 11.4 release date getting closer, you should start preparing for its arrival.
+With a release on the horizon, you should start preparing for iOS 11.4.1.

 If you need to, use this time to cleanup the storage on your device. iOS 11.4.1 probably won't require a huge download, but those of you on the threshold could benefit from a little cleanup.